semanticClimate/p/en/posts/tut_regex.md

 Regular Expressions (Regex) are patterns which are widely used in many programming languages and softwares to search, match, and manipulate text.

+Following are the examples of softwares that uses regex

 - Notepad++
 - VS Code
 - Sublime Text